top of page

 Trying to choose a good prenatal vitamin from the hundreds of products on the market can be a challenging, frustrating, and confusing experience.

-How to choose a prenatal vitamin
+choosing a prenatal vitamin

 We understand not everyone wants to read an entire article, so if you want to see what prenatal we recommend and skip the article, here it is.

-So we are going to set aside some of the more in-depth quality control discussions for another day and focus on some basics such as packaging, delivery method, and what nutrients, types, and amounts you should look for.
+So, we are going to set aside some of the more in-depth quality control discussions for another day and focus on some basics, such as packaging, delivery method, and what nutrients, types, and amounts you should look for.

 Next up is the delivery format.
 The chewable and gummy formats are not really suitable for prenatal vitamins.
 There is simply no way to fit enough of the nutrients, in their proper forms, needed for a healthy pregnancy into a chewable or gummy.
 You will be missing a lot of essential nutrients.
 Liquids are a poor choice because many vitamins are unstable when left in a liquid solution and break down, resulting in a loss of nutrients.
 The best choices for prenatal vitamins are powders, tablets, and capsules.
 Avoid one-a-day products as they are either going to be using poor forms of nutrients, lack adequate amounts, or be missing key ingredients like choline.